erdi/webdriver-binaries-gradle-plugin/README.md

 This plugin adds the following tasks to the project:
  * `configureChromeDriverBinary` - downloads, caches and configures the build to use a ChromeDriver binary
  * `configureGeckoDriverBinary` - downloads, caches and configures the build to use a GeckoDriver binary
- * `configureIeDriverServerBinary` - downloads, caches and configures the build to use a IEDriverServer binary
  * `configureEdgeDriverBinary` - downloads, caches and configures the build to use a EdgeDriver binary

 There is no need to call the above tasks directly because the plugin interweaves them into the build lifecycle by configuring all `org.gradle.api.tasks.testing.Test` tasks to depend on them.